-Riders may enter into more than one equitation or horsemanship class (Ex.
-A horse and rider combination may enter into both Dressage Equitation and Huntseat Equitation on the Flat.)
-However, riders may only compete in a single class one time and may NOT enter two different horses into the same class.
+Riders may enter into more than one Equitation and/or Horsemanship class.
+Riders shall use appropriate tack and attire for their respective division.
+Riders may be separated into Juniors and Seniors dependent upon their age, respective to age eligibility rules herein.
+Riders may only compete in a single class one time and may NOT enter two different horses into the same class.